12-VidE/annotate-audio/README.md

 2. Better implement `small` size template
 3. (main.ts) Implement better Obsidian commands that can manipulate 1 single player @a time
 4. (main.ts) Use a modal to set-up an audio-box when created via Obsidian command
-5. Use the alias in the title (if nothing is specified)
-6. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
+5. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)

 ### Known Issues